bycoffe/campfin-linker/README.md

 # Campaign Finance Linker

-This repository contains a series of scripts that can be used to uniquely identify individual donors within campaign finance data.
+Campaign finance disclosure laws help us understand how money influences our political system, but inconsistencies in the data make it hard to track individuals across contributions and through different elections.
 Campaign finance data generally includes information about each contribution such as the contributor's name, address, occupation and employer, but these individual contributors aren't uniquely identified.
 Misspelled names or changing job titles -- among other inconsistencies -- make identifying individual donors a challenge.

-This project uses machine learning to link individuals within a single dataset or across multiple datasets.
+This project contains a series of scripts that can be used to uniquely identify individual donors within campaign finance data.
+It uses machine learning to link individuals within a single dataset or across multiple datasets.
 A linked dataset from the [Center for Responsive Politics](http://www.opensecrets.org) is used as training data for a random forest classifier.
 The classifier correctly identifies individuals about 96% of the time.